-Salonen is the recipient of many major awards, including the UNESCO Rostrum Prize for his composition Floof in 1992 and the Siena Prize, given by the Accademia Chigiana in 1993; he is the first conductor ever to receive it.
-In 1995, he received the Royal Philharmonic Society's Opera Award and two years later the society's Conductor Award.
+Salonen is the recipient of many major awards, including the UNESCO Rostrum Prize for Floof in 1992 and the Siena Prize, given by the Accademia Chigiana in 1993; he is the first conductor to receive it.
+In 1995 he received the Royal Philharmonic Society's Opera Award and two years later, its Conductor Award.
 Salonen was awarded the Litteris et Artibus medal, one of Sweden's highest honors, by the King of Sweden in 1996.
-In 1998, the French government awarded him the rank of Officier de l'ordre des Arts et des Lettres.
-Salonen was also honored with the Pro Finlandia Medal of the Order of the Lion of Finland.
-In 2003, the Sibelius Academy in Finland gave him an honorary doctorate and two years later Salonen won the Helsinki Medal.
+In 1998 the French government awarded him the rank of Officier of the Ordre des Arts et des Lettres.
+Salonen was also honored with the Pro Finlandia Medal of the Order of the Lion of Finland and the Helsinki Medal.
+Most recently he was honored with the 2014 Nemmers Composition Prize, which includes a residency at the Henry and Leigh Bienen School of Music at Northwestern University and performances by the Chicago Symphony Orchestra.
 To date, Salonen has received seven honorary doctorates in four different countries.
-Musical America named him its Musician of the Year on 2006.
-He was elected as an honorary member of the American Academy of Arts and Sciences in 2010.
+Musical America named him its Musician of the Year in 2006, and he was elected an honorary member of the American Academy of Arts and Sciences in 2010.

 Management by Fidelio Arts: fidelioarts.com

 Public Relations by First Chair Promotion: firstchairpromo.com

 Not to be altered without permission.
 Please destroy all previous biographical material.